 Aloha!
 E Komo Mai!
 (Welcome)

-Kauai is an amazing island to live on.
-It is awe-inspiring.
+Kauai is an amazing, awe-inspiring island to live on.
+It’s the crown jewel at the top of the Hawaiian Island chain.
 The most special of places.
-It’s the crown jewel at the top of the Hawaiian Island chain.
 On any list of the world’s most spectacular islands, Kauai ranks right up there with the best and the rest.

-My son who is now in his twenties, spent over half his life growing up here, realizes that he lives somewhere extremely special.
+My son who is now in his twenties, spent more than half his life growing up here, realizes that he lives somewhere extremely special.
 And after living abroad and exploring foreign countries and islands in the South Pacific, he appreciates Kauai more now than ever.

 We’ve asked ourselves, “Why didn’t we move here sooner?”
 The answer is simple: It’s never too late.
 Living on Kauai at any stage of one’s life is better than not ever having the chance to experience more than a visit.